 Everything is bigger in Texas, including the demand for travel nurses.
 Are you looking for an exciting new experience where you can really make a difference?
 Look no further than the Lone Star State.
+Texas also has a large number of hospitals and healthcare facilities, which means that there are plenty of travel nursing job opportunities.

 Texas is the second largest US state by both, population (second only to California) and by square miles (second only to Alaska).
-Since Texas is a BIG state, there are lots of job opportunities and diverse cultures throughout.
+Since Texas is a BIG state, there are lots of travel nursing job opportunities and diverse cultures throughout.
 Additionally, Texas cities are sprawling despite large populations, they are spread out giving you more to explore.

-Top Destinations in Texas
+Top Travel Nursing Destinations in Texas

 There are so many potential destinations in Texas.
 Here are a few destination spotlights to help narrow down your search.
 A few of the best locations for travel nurse assignments are: